AndrewTweddle/CodingChallenge/readme.md

 I compared my code and results against the challenge repos on GitHub of two ex-employees at Sortable, [Alex Black](https://github.com/alexblack/Sortable) and [Aaron Levin](https://github.com/aaronlevin/sortable).

 First a disclaimer...
-I don't know if this really is Alex's code, since all the check-ins appear to be by a j2stinso.
+I don't know if this really is Alex's code, since all the check-ins appear to be by j2stinso.
 I'll keep referring to it as Alex's.
 But it's very likely someone else's code, since Alex was a co-founder of Sortable and presumably wouldn't need to pass the test himself!
 I'd imagine that someone might not have wanted to use their own GitHub account in case their employer saw it.